 Traditional and Roth IRAs

 Traditional IRAs and Roth IRAs are retirement savings vehicles.
-However, because withdrawals for qualified higher education expenses are exempt from the 10% premature distribution tax (also called the early withdrawal penalty) that generally applies to withdrawals made before age 59½, some parents may decide to save for college within their IRAs.
-In order to be exempt from the premature distribution tax, any money you withdraw from your IRA must be used to pay the qualified higher education expenses of you or your spouse, or the children or grandchildren of you or your spouse.
+However, withdrawals for qualified higher education expenses are exempt from the 10% premature distribution tax (also called the early withdrawal penalty) that generally applies to withdrawals made before age 59½.
+So some parents may decide to save for college within their IRAs.
+In order to be exempt from the early withdrawal penalty, money you withdraw from your IRA must be used to pay the qualified higher education expenses of you or your spouse, or the children or grandchildren of you or your spouse.

-However, even if you're exempt from the 10% premature distribution tax, some or all of the IRA money you withdraw may still be subject to ordinary federal (and possibly) state income tax.
-Also, any withdrawals for college expenses will reduce your retirement nest egg, so you may want to think carefully before tapping your retirement funds.
+However, keep in mind that even if you're exempt from the 10% penalty, money withdrawn from a traditional IRA may be subject to federal income tax and possibly state income tax (withdrawals from a Roth IRA are income tax free if certain requirements are met).
+And, of course, any withdrawals for college expenses will reduce your retirement nest egg, so you should think carefully before tapping your retirement funds.

 Though trusts can be relatively expensive to establish, there are two types you may want to investigate further:

 Irrevocable trusts: You can set up an irrevocable trust to hold assets for your child's future education.
 This type of trust lets you exercise control over the assets through the trust agreement.
-However, trusts can be costly and complicated to set up, and any income retained in the trust is taxed to the trust itself at a potentially high rate.
+However, income retained in the trust is taxed to the trust itself at a potentially high amount.
 Also, transferring assets to the trust may have negative gift tax consequences.
-A 529 plan avoids these drawbacks but still gives you some control.

 2503 trusts: There are two types of trusts that can be established under Section 2503 of the Tax Code: the 2503c "minor's trust" and the 2503b "income trust."
 The specific features and tax consequences vary depending on the type of trust that is used, and the details are beyond the scope of this discussion.
 Suffice it to say that either type of trust is much more costly and complicated to establish and maintain than a 529 plan.
 In most cases, a 529 plan is a better way to save for college.